vncntx/captainslog/README.md

 ## Usage

-This library is designed to provide a familiar yet powerful interface for logging.
-Each logging method accepts a format string and arguments.
+This library is designed to provide a familiar yet powerful logging interface.
+Each log method accepts a format string and arguments.
 Structured logging is supported right out of the box.
-The Logger allows you to turn colors on/off, specify a datetime format, set the logging threshold, and even provide your own function to control how logs are written.
+You can turn colors on/off, specify a custom datetime format, set the minimum level that will be logged, and even provide your own function to control how logs are written.

 ```go
 package main